archerbroler/morpheus/README.md

     firewall [option 9] pre-configurated filter will capture credentials of the follow services: http,ftp,ssh,telnet (facebook uses https/ssl) and it will allow users to block connections tcp/udp from selected ip addr

+    morpheus ships with some pre-configurated filters but it will allow users to improve them (morpheus scripting console) when lunching the attack, in the end of the attack morpheus will revert the filter to is default stage...

 ![morpheus v1.2-Alpha](https://dl.dropboxusercontent.com/u/21426454/morpheus-option9.png)